medialab/minet/docs/cli.md

 Examples:

 .
-Get a user DID from their handle:
+Get a profile DID from their handle:
     $ minet bluesky resolve-handle @bsky.app

 .
-Get multiple user DIDs from their handles from a CSV file:
+Get multiple profile DIDs from their handles from a CSV file:
-    $ minet bluesky resolve-handle <handle-column> -i users.csv
+    $ minet bluesky resolve-handle <handle-column> -i profiles.csv

 Tips: